 You’ve internalized all advice and found the right job for you?
 All perfect?
 Yes, but working and studying at the same time still comes with an extremely high workload that must not be underestimated.
 The good news: you can learn productivity and achieve all your goals.
 Basically you just have to follow three simple steps and you can start learning efficiently.

 Accept your limits: There are always times when we are more productive than in others - get to know yours.

 Focus: Multitasking has no place in learning.
-Focus on your task and don't let your smartphone distract you.
+Focus on your task and don't let your smartphone, the tv or online casinos distract you.

 Take a Break: Sure you could learn ten hours at a time, but it probably won’t pay off.
 You’ll most likely just overload your brain and barely remember anything the next day.
 Take regular breaks and spread your workload over a few days rather than trying to do everything in a single day.